Representing Matroids over the Reals is $\exists \mathbb R$-complete: Arithmetic Using Matroids

-\paragraph{Addition.} The construction is pictured in Figure~\ref{F:addition}, left.
+\paragraph{Addition.} The construction is shown in Figure~\ref{F:addition}, left.
 We first introduce two distinct auxiliary helper points $\a$ and $\b$ situated anywhere on $\ell_\infty$.
 The line connecting $\0$ to $\b$ crosses the line connecting $\x$ to $\a$ in a point $\c$, then the line connecting $\II$ to $\c$ crosses the line connecting $\y$ to $\b$ in a point $\d$.
 Similarly, the line connecting $\a$ to $\d$ crosses $\ell$ in a point that we define to be $\boldsymbol{x+y}$.
-The rationale behind this construction is that by a projective transformation we can consider $\ell_{\infty}$ to be a line at infinity, bringing us the Figure~\ref{F:addition}, right.
+The rationale behind this construction is that by a projective transformation we can consider $\ell_{\infty}$ to be a line at infinity, leading us to Figure~\ref{F:addition}, right.
 Now the line containing $\c$ and $\d$ crosses $\ell$ at a point at infinity, i.e., these two lines are parallel.
-Likewise, the line containing $c$ and $d$ is parallel to $\ell$.
-Then the parallelity of the lines immediately shows that $d(\0,\boldsymbol{x+y})=d(\x,\y)+d(\0,\y)$.
+Likewise, the line containing $\c$ and $\d$ is parallel to $\ell$.
+Then the parallelity of the lines $\0\c\b$ and $\y\d\b$ as well as $\x\c\a$ and $(\boldsymbol{x+y})\d\a$ immediately shows that $d(\0,\boldsymbol{x+y})=d(\0,\x)+d(\0,\y)$.
 In other words, the point $\boldsymbol{x+y}$ has value $x+y$, justifying the notation.

-\paragraph{Multiplication.} The construction is pictured in Figure~\ref{F:multiplication}, left.
+\paragraph{Multiplication.} The construction is shown in Figure~\ref{F:multiplication}, left.
 As before, we first introduce two distinct auxiliary helper points $\a$ and $\b$ situated anywhere on $\ell_\infty$.
 The line connecting $\1$ and $\b$ crosses the line connecting $\x$ and $\a$ at a point $\c$, and the line connecting $\0$ and $\c$ crosses the line connecting $\b$ and $\y$ at a point $\d$.
 Finally, the line connecting $\a$ and $\d$ crosses the line $\ell$ at a point that we define to be $\boldsymbol{xy}$.
 By sending the line $\ell_{\infty}$ at infinity using a projective transformation, we obtain Figure~\ref{F:multiplication}, right, where one can readily show using the parallel lines that $d(\0,\boldsymbol{xy})=d(\0,\x)d(\0,\y)$.
 In other words, the point $\boldsymbol{xy}$ has value $xy$, justifying the notation.